GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 The duration of the temporary changes are control via the -E modifier.

-The module :gmt-module:`events` include options that can modify and enhance the earthquakes.
-The -E option allows to set the duration of the phases.
-The -M option modify the symbols during the phases.

-In this example I use the following options:
+In this example I announce each quake by magnifying size and whitening the color for a little bit.
+Later the symbols return to its original properties.

+.. admonition:: Technical Information

   - \--TIME_UNIT=d: This sets that the values of -E are in days (d).
   - -Es+r2+d6: This sets the duration of the rise phase and the decay phase.
   - -Ms5+c1: modify the size.
-The size will increase 5 times during the rise phase and them reduce to the original size in the coda phase.
+The size will increase 5 times during the rise phase and them reduce to the original size.
   - -Mt+c0: modify the transparency.
 The transparency will remain to 0 at the end.
 This allows to be seen after its occurrence.
   - -Mi1+c0: modify the intensity of the color.
 It gets lighter during the rise phase and them returns to its original color.

     .. code-block:: bash